-Exams may consist of a combination of multiple-choice, long-answer, short-answer, writtenresponse and case style questions.
-All exams are closed book and are non-cumulative.
 You may not use a phone as a calculator and all calculators must be non-programmable.
 No other materials will be permitted at your desk during the examination.
-This includes dictionaries, cell phones, smart watches, electronic devices of all kinds, etc. Doing so will result in a grade of zero for the test, and you will be reported to the department Chair for having an academic offense.
+This includes dictionaries, cell phones, smart watches, electronic devices of all kinds, etc.

-Exams will not be returned to students.
-They may be reviewed during the instructor's office hours.
 Exams will be examined for unusual coincidences in the pattern of answers which may be indicative, and used as supporting evidence, of cheating.